Pure pairs. X. Tournaments and the strong Erdos-Hajnal property

 Let $P_7$ denote the Paley tournament with seven vertices; that is, its vertex set is $\{1\LL 7\}$, and for all distinct $i,j\in \{1\LL 7\}$, $j$ is adjacent from $i$ if $j-i$ is congruent to $1,2$ or $4$ modulo 7.
 Let $P_7^-$ denote the tournament obtained by deleting one vertex from $P_7$.
 (It makes no difference which vertex is deleted.)
 Berger, Choromanski and Chudnovsky~\cite{berger} showed: \begin{thm} Every tournament with at most six vertices has the EH-property, except possibly for $P_7^-$. \end{thm} There are other classes of tournaments that have been shown to have the EH-property: see for instance~\cite{galaxies, constellations, 7vertex}.

 In a graph $G$, a {\em pure pair} is a pair $A,B$ of disjoint subsets of $V(G)$ such that either there are no edges between $A,B$ or every vertex in $A$ is adjacent to every vertex in $B$; and its {\em order} is $\min(|A|,|B|)$.
 Let us say a {\em pure pair} in a tournament $G$ is an ordered pair $(A,B)$ of disjoint subsets of $V(G)$ such that every vertex in $B$ is adjacent from every vertex in $A$; and its {\em order} is $\min(|A|,|B|)$.
-And let us say a tournament $H$ has the {\em strong EH-property} if there exists $c>0$ such that for every $H$-free tournament $G$ with $|G|>1$, there is a pure pair in $G$ with order at least $c|G|$.
-It is easy to see that for every tournament with the strong EH-property also has the EH-property, but not all tournaments have the strong EH-property; we shall see that $P_7$ does not.
+And let us say a tournament $H$ has the {\em strong EH-property} or {\em SEH property} if there exists $c>0$ such that for every $H$-free tournament $G$ with $|G|>1$, there is a pure pair in $G$ with order at least $c|G|$.
+It is easy to see that every tournament with the strong EH-property also has the EH-property, but not all tournaments have the strong EH-property; we shall see that $P_7$ does not.